theiconic/incubator-superset/theiconic/README.md

 Repo: [incubator-superset](https://github.com/theiconic/incubator-superset)
 Create a new branch from master then work on that branch to more features then open a PR.

+### Troubleshooting

+If your superset application is not going up try to check the containers logs using docker-compose logs -f.
+It will show if any dependent coontainer is dying due to bad configuration.